 PNG (Portable Network Group) - The PNG file format is a patent-free replacement for GIFs that includes support for indexed-color, grayscale, true-color images, and alpha channel support for transparency.
 PNG files retain the original layer, vector, color, and effects information such as drop shadows.
 Further, all the elements are fully editable always.
 Files must have the .png filename extension to be recognized as PNG files by Dreamweaver.

 Dreamweaver is not a WYSIWYG (What you see is what you get) editor.
-That is, you can add or insert images using Dreamweaver, but you cannot move or position the images using the interface.
+That is, you can add or insert images using Dreamweaver, but you cannot move or position the images from the interface.

 To move your images in your layout, you must use CSS that displays your HTML content the way you want.
 You can refer to the basic tutorials on HTML and CSS to learn how to work with images using code.
 You can also view the tutorial on working with images in Dreamweaver.